What is the Lease Rate?

 In space leasing, it is the price paid for the occupancy cost, generally determined as a monetary amount on a square feet basis for a year.
 It is an agreement which is required to determine whether the amount needs to be paid monthly or yearly.

-The actual pricing for the lease can be formulated by the tenant by calculating the cost of renting a space and in addition to the lease rate, it also needs to be decided whether the lessor or lessee will have to bear extra cost such as maintenance and tax on property.
-Generally, commercial lease rates are available on a square foot basis which further makes it convenient for the lessee to have a comparison of leasing rates of various available properties.
+The tenant can formulate the actual pricing for the lease by calculating the cost of renting a space.
+In addition to the lease rate, it also needs to be decided whether the lessor or lessee will have to bear extra cost such as maintenance and tax on property.
+Generally, commercial lease rates are available on a square foot basis, which further makes it convenient for the lessee to have a comparison of leasing rates of various available properties.

 #2 – Car and Equipment Leasing